What Does Facebook’s Newsfeed Update Mean for Your Social Strategy?

-No one knows exactly what goes into the Facebook News Feed algorithm, but just like with Google – we have some clues and good ideas based on experimentation.
+No one knows precisely what goes into the Facebook News Feed algorithm, but just like with Google – we have some clues and good ideas based on experimentation.
 While we don’t know what the changes will be, Facebook will still make it possible for businesses to interact with people on Facebook – but those who lack interaction will see a dramatic decline in distribution.
 This is because Facebook is concerned about providing a quality experience that promotes a user’s well-being – and their research shows genuine interactions between friends is what does that.

 What You Need to Do

 Ask Your Followers to Mark Your Page as “See First”’

 Facebook understands why marketers and advertisers would be worried about the algorithm change.
 To appease their worries, they’re advising brand and Page managers to ask their audience to mark Pages they want to keep up with as “See First” so they can actively remain part of the News Feed.
 This is a double opt-in – because first, the person has to “Like” the page, and then mark it as “See first.”
 Though there’s still no real guarantee your audience will see your posts this way, it can’t hurt.
 Your audience may not opt to mark your page this way, but for those that do – you know you have at least some engaged fans.

 Focus on Meaningful Engagement